 You can get to Tyrona by bus from Santa Marta.
 It takes around 2 hours by bus.
 We stayed in very beautiful place called Hostal Monte Verde very close to the park entrance, only 10 minutes by car.
 This allowed us to start our day in Tyrona very early.

-Our guide drove us to a spot where we climbed to the top of the mountain xxx so we could have a beautiful view on the coast.
+Our guide drove us to a spot where we climbed to the top of a mountain so we could have this beautiful view on the coast.

-After we went to take a swim at a beautiful beach with bright orange sand.
+After we went to take a swim at a beautiful beach with orange sand.
 I have never seen anything like this.
 The sand was really bright and glowing around us.
-This beach is called xxx with truly “tranquilo”vibe.

 You can also go for a day trip to Punta Gallinas which is at the northernmost tip of the country on the coast of the Caribbean sea.
 From the base where you will stay it takes around 3 hours through the desert.
 We didn’t go as we didn’t have enough time, but we heard from other travellers only good things about this beach.